rycardodias/geografic-app/README.md

 # Getting Started with Geografic-app

-This project was build to make a geografic interactive map with leaflet.
+This project was build to make a geografic interactive map with leaflet to add geometric objects.

 ## Available Scripts